Anthony Downs: Housing and traffic policy

 Later, Downs concerned himself with housing policy, writing about rent control and affordable housing.
 The Revolution in Real Estate Finance (1985) predicted a long-term housing slowdown and decrease in housing prices.
 Downs had involved himself with transportation economics.

 In 1962, Downs published his Downs's Law of Peak-Hour Traffic Congestion.
 This law states that on urban commuter expressways, peak-hour traffic congestion rises to meet maximum capacity.
 Therefore, expanding the expressway network does not help against traffic jams.
 A complex set of forces lie behind this law, which were analyzed by presentation of a model of commuter decision-making and its underlying set of assumptions.
 Sometimes this effect is referred to as Induced demand.
 By the same token, e.g. the 1965 Highway Capacity Manual stated that the capacity of a highway or motorway increases with decreasing traffic speed, until its maximum capacity is reached at about 50 km/h (30 mph).
 (Cf. Braess's paradox.)

 His book, Stuck in Traffic (1992), which detailed the economic disadvantages of traffic congestion and proposed road pricing as the only effective means of alleviating it, was denounced by traffic engineers for its insistence on the futility of congestion relief measures.
-However, enough of his gloomy predictions about congestion were proven correct that he successfully published a second edition, Still Stuck in Traffic (2004).
+However, enough of his predictions about congestion were proven correct that he successfully published a second edition, Still Stuck in Traffic (2004).